Meghan Markle And Prince Harry Will Have Difficult Relationship, Says Handwriting Expert

-Meghan Markle and Prince Harry will have a tumultuous marriage because their personalities, as revealed by an analysis of their handwriting, are incompatible, a “handwriting expert” tells The Express.
+Meghan Markle and Prince Harry will have a tumultuous marriage because their personalities, as revealed by an analysis of their handwriting, are incompatible, a “handwriting expert” tells the Express.

 British handwriting analyst Barbara Weaver, who calls herself a “graphologist,” has analyzed samples of both Meghan’s and Harry’s handwritten correspondence, divined truths about their personalities from those analyses, and determined that the two just aren’t going to work.